pitt-crc/user-manual/docs/snippets/psych.md

 ## **Summary**

-The Psychiatry Web Portal is the gateway to CRC compute and storage resources for the Department of Psychiatry.
+The Psychiatry Web Portal is the gateway to CRCD compute and storage resources for the Department of Psychiatry.

 **[Log in to Psych](https://psych.crc.pitt.edu)**

-To access this portal, you need to have a [user account](https://crc.pitt.edu/getting-started#) within CRC and be a member of the \`psych\` group.
+To access this portal, you need to have a [user account](https://crc.pitt.edu/getting-started#) within CRCD and be a member of the \`psych\` group.

 The portal server is firewalled within PittNet and as such [you will need to be on VPN](https://crc.pitt.edu/user-support/resource-documentation/vpn-and-accessing-clusters) or be directly connected to PittNet via Ethernet.

-Once connected, you can run commands directly on the server and submit batch jobs to the CRC clusters.
+Once connected, you can run commands directly on the server and submit batch jobs to the CRCD clusters.

-All CRC software can be accessed using a terminal and our LMOD software provisioning system.
+All CRCD software can be accessed using a terminal and our LMOD software provisioning system.

 \[TOC Contents\]